rHedBull/strategey_RL_env/README.md

 - placement on a Mountain tile with the resource Metall doubles the output of the mine

+## Units
+base_unit_strength = 50
+max_unit_strength = 500

+only one unity type, one unit per tile

+Placing
+- can be placed on all visible tiles unclaimed or claimed by own agents
+- cannot be placed an opponent claimed tile, unless there are 3 other own units adjacent to the tile
+- can be placed on a tile with a building, except for roads and bridges
+- cannot be place on opponent units
+- if placed on existing own unit, the unit strenghts is added to the existing unit

+Attacking
+- opponent targets are, opponent units or buildings
+- each unit automatically attacks randomly an adjacent opponent target
+- an attack weakens the attacked and attacker
+- damage is relative to the unit strengths

 ### Land Types
 - normal Land
 - Mountain